fabio-amadio/wb_humanoid_mpc/README.md

 This repository contains a centroidal-dynamics nonlinear MPC stack for humanoid loco-manipulation on the Unitree G1, built on top of an extended ROS 2 port of OCS2.
 A concise explanation of the OCS2 centroidal model is available here: [Sleiman et al., A Unified MPC Framework for Whole-Body Dynamic Locomotion and Manipulation](https://arxiv.org/abs/2103.00946).

+This project derives from [`wb_humanoid_mpc`](https://github.com/manumerous/wb_humanoid_mpc) by [Manuel Yves Galliker](https://github.com/manumerous), who established the original software architecture and implementation.

+Relative to the original Centroidal Dynamics MPC, this repository adds:

+- integration of a hand-pose tracking task
+- integration of a waist-DOF tracking task
+- a motion-reference export pipeline for MPC+RL control with [**YAHMP**](https://github.com/hucebot/yahmp)

 ## Overview

 The centroidal MPC optimizes whole-body kinematics together with centroidal dynamics, with support for locomotion, upper-body posture targets, Cartesian hand references, and downstream MPC motion-reference export.